Skip to main content

 Max. concurrent host threads

-Maximal number of threads used to scan for active hosts (1 thread = 1 host/ip address).
+Maximum number of threads used to scan for active hosts (1 thread = 1 host / IP address).

 Type: Integer [Min 1, Max 512]